Icohedron/BlockDisguises/README.md

 ## Default Configuration
 ```
-# The amount of delay in seconds before the disguised player turns into a solid block
+# The amount of delay in ticks before the disguised player turns into a solid block
 # Moving will reset this delay and unsolidify them if they were already solidified
-solidify_delay: 2
+solidify_delay: 60

-# Amount of damage dealth to disguised players per hit, regardless of what the player was hit with (hand, cooked porkchop, diamond sword -- they will all do the same damage) (arrows do not deal damage)
-damage_to_disguised: 5.0

-allowed_actions_while_disguised: {

-    # Toggles the ability for disguised players to turn into a solid block
-    turn_solid: true

-    # Whether or not the disguised player gets unsolidified if their solid block gets punched (with anything, not just an empty hand)
-    unsolidify_when_attacked: true

-    # Whether or not disguised players can attack other entities (includes players, but not disguised players)
-    attack_other_entities: true

-    # Whether or not disguised players can attack other disguised players
-    attack_other_disguised: false

-}
 ```